Turks in France: Birth rates

 Although the birth rates among Turks living in France has declined over the years they remain substantially higher than the French population.
 In 1982, the average number of children for Turks was 5.2, compared with 1.8 for the French population.
 By 1990, the average number of births for Turks was 3.7 compared to 1.7 for the French population.

 Culture

 Language

-In 2000, Akıncı and Jisa found that Turkish is spoken exclusively at home by 77% of families, while 68% of children speak French to one another.
+In 2000, Mehmet-Ali Akıncı and Harriet Jisa found that Turkish is spoken exclusively at home by 77% of families, while 68% of children speak French to one another.
 Turkish children are monolingual in the Turkish language until they start school at the age of 2 or 3; thus, they find themselves in everyday situations in which they have to speak French with their peers.
 By the age of 10, most children become dominant in the French language.
 Nonetheless, even for those who use French more than Turkish in their daily lives, numerous studies have shown that they still emphasize the importance of Turkish as the language of the family, particularly for raising children.
 Thus, there is a high degree of language maintenance in the Turkish community; frequent holidays to Turkey, the easy access and use of Turkish media, and the density of social networks help maintain their language.